chifwete/Moseley-/README.md

 4. Being conversant with at least one scripting language (python) - Learn from the resources, personal practice, consulting colleagues and trainers.
 5. Gain familiarity with functional genetic and genomic data -This will be done through learning from the resources provided, discussion with colleagues and guidance from trainers.

+At the end of my internship, I would love to see myself at a better position in terms of Bioinformatics than I am right now, to have a clear defined path in terms of proceeding with this as my career and further use these skills acquired in solving research questions.